mohsenFN/blog-system-/README.md

 Weblog app written in Python --> Flask 1.1.x

-I was looking for a free weblog creator (like blog.ir) but I couldn't find anytihng proper; so I tried to code my own blog and I ended up to hear :).
+I was looking for a free weblog creator (like blog.ir) but I couldn't find anytihng proper; so I tried to code my own blog and I ended up to here :).

 ### All Used Techs: